xeokit/xeokit-bim-viewer/README.md

 The optional ````viewerContent```` array specifies IDs of models that the viewer will load initially, right after it's applied the configurations.

 The optional ````viewerState```` section specifies how the viewer should set up the initial state of its UI, right after its loaded the initial models.
-See the complete list of available viewer states in [Viewer UI States](#project-viewer-configuration).
+See the complete list of available viewer states in [Viewer States](#viewer-states).

 The ````geometry.xkt```` and ````metadata.json```` files for each model are created from an IFC file using open source CLI tools.
 Learn how to create those files in the [Creating  Files for Offline BIM](https://github.com/xeokit/xeokit-sdk/wiki/Creating-Files-for-Offline-BIM) tutorial.